 21. Power bank

 You’re on holiday, of course, you want to take a lot of pictures to remember this awesome vacation.
 But between taking pictures, using the navigation app, and your kids playing on your phone, the battery is likely to drain in an instant.
 This is why it can be handy to have a power bank on hand.
 This way you still get to stream music in the car and post all those selfies.

 What to do if you packed too many things?

 No worries, LuggageHero is here to help!
 LuggageHero is a quick, safe and easy solution for storing your bags.
-Costing as little as $1 per hour, LuggageHero uses only certified shops and provides insurance and security seal in over 38 cities around the world.
+Costing as little as $1 per hour, LuggageHero uses only certified shops and provides insurance in over 38 cities around the world.

 Going on holiday is more relaxing when you’re prepared for any situation.
 However, there’s thinking smart and then there’s overthinking.
 Check back in with us for more travel tips and info.
 We make sure that there’s nothing left for you to do but to enjoy yourselves.

 For even more comfort and ease, you can download LuggageHero’s bag storage app.
 There you can see all our locations around you.